All About The Qingming Festival

 Step 9: When the ceremony is complete, pour all the wine and tea in front of the tombstone in a line in front of the incense, one cup at a time.

 Step 10: Remove all the food offerings and set aside to bring home.
 Dispose of the burned candles and incense sticks and safely dispose of ash, allowing it to cool down first.
-We often let it cool and dump it into the damp grass with some water.
+(Use water to be sure the flame is fully out.)
 Be careful to follow safe fire practices depending on your area climate and regulations. **If you live in a dry area, forego the burning portion of the ceremony to avoid wildfires.**

 When you’re ready to head out of the cemetery, the gravesite should be clean and tidy (after all, it is the “tomb sweeping” holiday), and the only remnants that will be left are the plain white joss papers (topped with a stone to keep them in place) on the tombstone and the plants or flowers.